jacintoluistest/ljautomationexcercises/README.md

 Jenkins will be used as CI/CD tool to create the test pipelines MacOS installation:
 Sample commands:
-*Install the latest LTS version: brew install jenkins-lts *Start the Jenkins service: brew services start jenkins-lts *Restart the Jenkins service: brew services restart jenkins-lts *Update the Jenkins version: brew upgrade jenkins-lts
+-Install the latest LTS version: brew install jenkins-lts -Start the Jenkins service: brew services start jenkins-lts -Restart the Jenkins service: brew services restart jenkins-lts -Update the Jenkins version: brew upgrade jenkins-lts